montioo/backyardbot/plugins/sprinklerinterface/README.md

 ```

 The `"duration"` string is formatted like `mm:ss` where `mm` resembles the minutes for which the watering should be active and `ss` the seconds.
 Only one zone can be activated per request.

+## Available Actuators

+### Six Way Sprinkler

+This one is a rather complex actuator interface which controls one magnetic valve and up to six sprinklers.
+This is done by using one of those [Gardena Water Distributor](https://www.gardena.com/ca-en/products/watering/water-controls/water-distributor-automatic/966749301/) components.
+It has six output channels and only one of them is watered at a time.
+As the water pressure drops (by closing the magnetic valve), the water distributor will switch to the next channel.

+The Six Way Sprinkler interface will keep track of the currently watered channel and water a channel only for a few seconds to skip it.

+The zones from the `settings.json` file are used to assign the channels of the Water Distributor.
+The first given zone is assigned to channel `1`, the second zone to channel `2` and so on.
+The amount of given zones relates to the amount of channels that are activated in the Water Distributor.

+*(Personal comment: I've been using Gardena's Water Distributor for multiple summers and it's really amazing.
+Works reliably and is way cheaper than buying and controlling six magnetic valves.
+When bought at another retailer, you can get the Water Distributor for a better price than on Gardena's website.
+I'm not sponsored by them or whatever, I just really like the product.)*